international-dance/ID/STYLEGUIDE.md

 <br>

-By adhering to this "_single source of truth_" style guide, International Dance can maintain a consistent and professional appearance across all platforms, ensuring a cohesive brand experience for its audience.
+By adhering to this [Single Source Of Truth (SSOT)](https://en.m.wikipedia.org/wiki/Single_source_of_truth) style guide, International Dance can maintain a consistent and professional appearance across all platforms, ensuring a cohesive brand experience for audiences.